 The past week's news revolved entirely around the Worldwide Developers Conference, which kicked off with a keynote presentation on Monday morning.
 Much of the keynote was devoted to iOS 8, which will be available in the fall, almost certainly with the launch of the iPhone 6 (though they made no mention of the new iPhone during the presentation).
 Here are some of the notable enhancements of iOS 8:

 iOS 8 introduces some big improvements to messaging.
 In group messaging, individuals can drop out of the conversation or choose a "do not disturb" option.
 Participants can also share their locations with the group.
 A new "tap to talk" feature allows you to send brief audio clips which can be heard simply by raising the phone to your ear.
 You can also view all attachments in a conversation in one place, rather than having to scroll back through the entire conversation.

 This week was all about Apple's WWDC keynote, iOS 8 and OS X Yosemite.
 Apple announced that the App Store would be getting a few enhancements including an Explore tab, and that developers will be able to offer app bundles for the first time.
 The company also previewed its new Health app plus many other upcoming iOS 8 features during the event.
 With all the focus on iOS 8 it was kind of a slow week for new App Store releases.

-Here are the most noteworthy apps and games released to the Apple App Store between 05/11/14 to 05/17/14.
-Apple's Free App of the Week is the hotel / flight booking app Kayak Pro.
-The app will be free on the App store until 05/22/14.
+Here are this week's most noteworthy App Store and Cydia releases for 06/01/14 to 06/07/14.
+Apple's Free Game of the Week is Republique.
+The game will be available for free on the App Store until 06/12/14.